Enter your email and password to access secured content, members only resources and discount prices.

 “Getting Australian housing supply back on track is a national priority.
 A practical and immediate step governments at all levels can take is to let business get on with business — and not make an already difficult task harder by introducing any more new or disruptive changes.”

-The NSW Government has confirmed that it will delay the adoption of the 2025 edition of the National Construction Code (NCC) until 1 May 2027.
+The Queensland Government has confirmed while the National Construction Code (NCC) 2025 has been formally adopted, its commencement in Queensland has been deferred until 1 May 2027.